wnas/coding-guidelines/css.md

   While I enjoy a puzzle this is not clear right away Consider using a class instead.

-### Indentation
-Using a consistent indentation across all of your files makes it easier to read.
-Set common rule in your editors using a [EditorConfig](http://editorconfig.org/) file.

 ### Linting
 Checking code is boring, that is why we have computers.
 Use [stylelint](https://stylelint.io/) to catch the common mistakes.
 It also helps enormously in keeping your code consistent.
 ### BEM